Try Redis Cloud free for 14 days in AWS Marketplace

 • What is a user profile store?

-• Applications keep information in a user profile store, and access those documents throughout a given session.
-A user profile contains uniquely identifying information such as user id, email address, password, roles, and permission to validate access.
+• Apps keep information in a user profile store and access those documents throughout a given session.
+A user profile contains uniquely identifying information, such as user ID, email address, password, roles, and permission to validate access.
 In some cases, user profiles include purchase history, wish list items, demographic data, and other historical data.

 • Where should user profiles be stored?

-• User profiles can be created and stored in a relational database.
-But relational databases cannot efficiently scale to handle workload spikes.
-Some applications have periods when millions of users connect to the system concurrently, and historically relational databases cannot keep up with the authentication process.
-To promote speed and scalability, user profiles should be stored in an in-memory datastore such as Redis Enterprise.
+• User profiles can be created and stored in a relational database, but relational databases can’t efficiently scale to handle workload spikes.
+Some apps have periods when millions of users connect to the system concurrently, and historically relational databases can’t keep up with the authentication process.
+To promote speed and scalability, user profiles should be stored in an in-memory datastore like Redis Enterprise.

 • What are some best practices for user profile storage?